Analyticope/Sales-Revenue-Overview-Analysis/README.md

 ### Data Cleaning/Preparation

-  In the initial stage of this project, I performed key data structuring to ensure the dataset was clean, consistent, and analysis-ready.
-This phase included:
+  In the initial phase of this project, I focused on preparing the dataset to ensure it was clean, consistent, and ready for analysis.
+The key steps included:

-  - Loading and inspecting raw data to understand its structure and quality
+  - Importing and reviewing the raw data to understand its structure and quality

-  - Handling missing values to maintain data integrity
+  - Addressing missing values to preserve data accuracy

-  - Removing blank rows and irrelevant columns to streamline the dataset
+  - Removing empty rows and unnecessary columns to streamline the dataset

-  - Cleaning and formatting data for consistency across all fields
+  - Standardizing and formatting fields to maintain consistency across all records

 ### Exploratory Data Analysis
-9 Key Exploratory question from Phone sales dataset, such as:
+3 Key Exploratory question from sales dataset, such as:

-Here are 10 key questions this Power BI project aims to answer:
+Here are 3 key questions this Power BI project aims to answer:
+1. Sales & Campaign Performance
+- How do revenue, cost, and profit change monthly?
+- Which campaigns drive the most revenue?
+- Which lead sources contribute most to sales?
+- Do in-store or online channels perform better?
+- Why is the conversion rate dropping despite higher revenue?

+2. Regional & Country Insights
+- Which regions generate the most revenue?
-- Which mobile brands and models are the top sellers overall and in specific countries or cities?
+- Which countries are top or low performers?
+- Are costs aligned with revenue growth across regions?
+- How do conversion rates differ by country?
-- How do sales numbers vary by storage size, color, or operating system (Android vs. iOS)?
+- Do sales channels vary in effectiveness by region?

-- What is the typical customer profile, age group, gender, for different brands or models?
-- How do sales and revenues break down across different sales channels (online, partner, in-store) and payment types?
-- Are there noticeable differences in pricing and sales volume between regions or cities?
+3. Product Performance
-- Which countries or cities generate the highest total revenue and units sold?
+- Which products earn the highest revenue and profit?
-- Are there patterns in customer demographics based on mobile brand, model, or price range?
-- How does sales performance change month over month in 2024?
-- Are there correlations between customer age groups and the type of devices they purchase (for example, younger customers preferring certain brands)?
+- Do top-rated products also bring in top sales?
+- Which products get the most views compared to sales?
+- Which low-rated products need improvement?
+- Which price ranges or categories dominate sales?